fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 It was very special.
 [Here's a playlist](https://open.spotify.com/playlist/3uGZAtC6qI7m3GqJsVtLpS?si=sPObYD4xSSOxZcZjWLvkWw&pi=u-OFRJ90nQQ2mU) with a bunch of songs that reflect how it felt.

-I discovered that in the silence of solitude you glimpses of who you are and what you're meant to do.
+I discovered that in the silence of solitude you glimpse who you are and what you're meant to do.
 I still don't have it completely figured out, but I have enough to get by with a sense of confidence and calm that I've never felt before.
 I think we're social animals and spiritual growth also happens in a community.
 But a period of peace and isolation will teach you a lot.